phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <b> Alain G. Shumbusho Quote</b>

-It's time to abolish Ruthless, autocracy, tyranny, dictatorship, and unwise leadership style on the African Continent, where millions of people are put in danger due to the orders of a single individual <span style="color:rgba(217,48,37,1.0"> KAGAME PAUL (you bastard) </span>; this has to stop.
+It's time to abolish Ruthless, autocracy, tyranny, dictatorship, and unwise leadership style on the African Continent, where millions of people are put in danger due to the orders of a single individual  KAGAME PAUL (Impanga ya Shitani) ; this has to stop.
 We are free to free others.
 Let's do it, Folks.

 --